 What should you do with the cash flow you make?

 If you plan to pay off your mortgages quickly, you can also save and invest that money until you are ready to pay off the properties.
-I currently use my monthly cash flow to pay down one mortgage early every month.
-I am thinking of saving that money instead and investing it until I am ready to pay off that property.
-This can be a risky strategy if you are putting your money in the stock market, which could go up or down in the short-term.
+At one time I used my monthly cash flow to pay down one mortgage early every month.
+I now save that money instead and to purchase more rental properties.
+This can be a risky strategy however if you are instead putting your money in the stock market, which could go up or down in the short-term.
 I am not a huge fan of the stock market and I have a few other investment opportunities I am looking at.

 I think it is a must that you buy rental properties with positive cash flow.
 How much positive cash flow you need is a decision you will have to make based on your goals, financial situation and local market.
 It is not easy to find great cash flowing properties, but buying homes below market value is a great way to get started.

 Learn How to Buy Real Estate at Least 20 Percent Below Market Value

 Free eBook on how to get the best deals on real estate that build instant equity for flipping or renting